simon-zach/booksApp/README.md

 # Book App

 This project was created to present REDUX in react app.
-App is about storing books.
-Following selectors an creator will describe best the app functionality.
+App store book items.
+Following selectors and creators will describe best the app functionality.

 ```
 //selectors